 The new Lehrter Bahnhof in the heart of Berlin – near the Reichstag – is being constructed as one of the largest stations in Europe with a very futuristic design.
-In its centre there is a large entrance hall at road level.
-A system of four partly pre-stressed concrete bridges for east-west railway line on a level of about 10 m above road level crosses the hall.
+In its center, there is a large entrance hall at road level.
+A system of four partly pre-stressed concrete bridges for the east-west railway line on a level of about 10 m above road level crosses the hall.
 The north-south railway line runs underground at about -15 m.
-In order to bring sunlight to the underground level the central station area does not have continuous floors but is open.
-For this reason, the railway bridges in the hall area are sup-ported by 23 m high slender steel columns, which are Y-shaped (fork-shaped) at their tops.
-The super-structure of the Lehrter Bahnhof, especially the wide-spanned glass roof consisting of almost 11,000 panes of glass and spanned over the four pre-stressed railway bridges make it particularly sensitive to settlement.
+To bring sunlight to the underground level the central station area does not have continuous floors but is open.
+For this reason, the railway bridges in the hall area are supported by 23 m high slender steel columns, which are Y-shaped (fork-shaped) at their tops.
+The super-structure of the Lehrter Bahnhof, especially the wide-spanned glass roof consisting of almost 11,000 panes of glass and spanned over the four pre-stressed railway bridges makes it particularly sensitive to settlement.
 Vertical displacements of adjacent piers should not differ by more than 10 mm.

 Aim of monitoring:

-Construction activities in the immediate vicinity, especially dismantling of the old station building along the new track, cause settlements or heaves at the numerous piers which induce excessive deformations into the building.
-Because of these activities and the difficult nature of soil in Berlin – mostly sand – the structure has to be monitored during construction, commissioning and for the first few years after loading.
+Construction activities in the immediate vicinity, especially the dismantling of the old station building along the new track, cause settlements or heaves at the numerous piers which induce excessive deformations into the building.
+Because of these activities and the difficult nature of the soil in Berlin – mostly sand – the structure has to be monitored during construction, commissioning, and for the first few years after loading.
 Corrective decisions can then be made, i.e. raising or lowering the bridges at the supporting points, depending on measurement results.
-Common geodetic measurement of settlement and heave at the piers cannot be repeated at sufficiently short intervals due to time consuming procedures and limited access to measurement points.
+Common geodetic measurements of settlement and heave at the piers cannot be repeated at sufficiently short intervals due to time-consuming procedures and limited access to measurement points.

 |INSTALLATION PERIOD||TYPE OF SENSORS||NUMBER OF SENSORS|